 As a young girl, Elise was introduced to wine by an uncle, who was a wine merchant and who would come to holiday dinners bearing bottles of prestigious appellations.
 When her own children began to come of age, she started to seriously consider a career of a vigneronne.
 In 1989, an elderly couple among the pioneers in the rejuvenation of Vézelay’s viticulture put their parcels up for sale.
 Elise offered to purchase the vines on the condition that the couple guide her for the first few years, something that they were delighted to do.
 Those parcels are on the eastern flank of the Vézelay hillside, which is depicted on Elise’s label, and are located on the right hand side of that swath of vineyards.

 Subsequently, at age 30 she attended the viticultural school in Beaune (where Jean-Pierre Charlot of Domaine Voillot taught), and then went on to get a degree in enology from the Institute of Vine and Wine in Dijon.
 Today her domain consists of four hectares (10 acres) of vines—three in Chardonnay and one in Pinot Noir—on either side of the Cure River Valley (Vézelay’s eastern flank makes up one side of this little valley).
 She hires a man to do the tractor work of spraying, plowing the soil, and hedging the vines.
-In the vines, with the help of a young woman, Elise does the pruning and training, and alone makes the wine and handles its élevage, and of course manages the sales.
-Part of her vines are currently farmed organically and her aim is to farm them all that way once she is confident that this is viable to do so in her rather wet region.
+With the help of a young woman, Elise does the pruning and training, and alone makes the wine and oversees its élevage, and of course manages the sales.
+She’s a minimalist in the cellar, stopping even chaptalization years ago.
+In the vines she is currently farming a part of them organically, and her aim is to farm them all that way once she is confident that this is viable in her wet region.